best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 In terms of machine readability you should also:

 * avoid using indentation to indicate subsections (for example indenting a list of regions under a row for ‘England’) or hierarchies
 * ensure no cells with text have ‘hidden’ spaces at the start or end
-* ensure all worksheets have sensible names and open in the correct place on the sheet.
+* give all worksheets sensible names
-* check there are no spaces at the start or end of worksheet names.
+* check there are no spaces at the start or end of worksheet names
 * keep time series or historical data in the same spreadsheet wherever possible.
 * ensure underlying values are unrounded.
 •	Consider using an Application Programming Interface (API) to aid further analysis.